score-json/json/docs/s-core/trustable/statements/JLS-09.md

 normative: true
 ---

-TODO: Scores are reasonably, systematically and repeatably accumulated.
+Scores are reasonably, systematically and repeatably accumulated.
+(TODO)